-Children may have moderate or profound physical difficulties, such as hearing or visual impairment, either temporarily or on a permanent basis.
+Children may have moderate or profound physical difficulties, such as hearing or visual impairment, either temporarily or permanently.
 They may have physical impairments arising from physical or neurological conditions, requiring access to specific support or equipment.

 Children may experience difficulties in any one or a combination of these areas.
 Special educational provision will be planned and designed to meet individual children's needs.